 The Personal Allowance – the amount you can earn before paying any Income Tax – remains at £12,500 for the 2020/21 tax year.
 The threshold for paying the Higher Rate of income tax (which is 40%) also remains at £50,000.
 This amount includes the Personal Allowance.

 You can check out our tax rates and thresholds article for more information on the income tax rates.

-To maximise your tax efficiency as a company Director and Shareholder, your company should pay you a salary of £8,632 and dividends of up to £41,368 in the 2019/20 tax year.
-This assumes that you have no other income.
+To maximise your tax efficiency as a company Director and Shareholder in the 2020/21 tax year, your company should pay you a salary of £8,788 and dividends of up to £41,212.
+This allows you to use all of the basic rate band of tax, where you pay tax at 20%, and assumes you have no other income.
 Your total personal tax bill would then be £2,662.50.

 Scottish Income Tax

 If you are resident in Scotland, you pay different income tax rates, some of the thresholds are amended for the 2020/21 tax year: